-According to the findings cost monitoring has a weak positive significant effect on profitability of manufacturing firms in Hargeisa Somalia.
+According to the findings cost monitoring has a weak positive significant effect on profitability of manufacturing firm of G.B.K Group of Companies Limited.
 Therefore cost monitoring has a bearing on the profitability hence there is need for enhancing monitoring given the state of the profits though other factors complemented in the study.